Driving from Christchurch to Marlborough: What to See and Do

 From here the highway makes it way back to the coast and the drive into Kaikoura is quite simply breathtaking.
 There are lots of safe places you can pull over on the side of the road to enjoy the view and take a few photos.

-Seeing images previously didn’t quite prepare me for that moment our car pulled into a parking spot.
+Seeing images previously didn’t quite prepare me for that moment my car pulled into a parking spot.
 I was so taken aback I may have shed a little tear (ok, maybe a few).
 I can’t find the words to truly do the view justice.
 Even my photos don’t quite fully capture the moment and incredible view for me.

-When the Cray was brought to our table it looks delicious and beautifully presented.
+When the Cray was brought to the table it looks delicious and beautifully presented.
 Sticking my fork into the soft flesh I found the meat easily pulling away from the shell.
 Perfect!
 The first bite was to die for, sweet and juicy with a slight taste of the ocean further cementing it’s freshness.

-As soon as our car pulls into the carpark at Point Keen I’ve already spotted a few seals lazily hanging around on the rocks.
+As soon as my car pulls into the carpark at Point Keen I’ve already spotted a few seals lazily hanging around on the rocks.
 There’s a few other cars with people inquisitively watching the seals but for the most part it is quiet.

 The first thing you will notice is the big signs warning you to stay at least 10 metres from the seals and rightly so.
 This is their personal space, and where they come to breed and raise their pups.
 It is ok to wander out from the carpark over the rocks so long as you maintain that distance for the protection of the seals and also for yourself as seals, especially the larger males, are unpredictable creatures.

-We stayed mostly in the elevated carpark which gave us the perfect spot for viewing the seals lazing about and coming to shore from the the water.
+I stayed mostly in the elevated carpark which gave me the perfect spot for viewing the seals lazing about and coming to shore from the the water.
 One seal waddled his/her way up to the edge of the carpark and enjoyed showing off to the camera for a while before slinking off into the water again.
 Its a pretty humbling experience enjoying the company of these interesting creatures.

 North of Kaikoura

 The seal pups are born usually around November and December and make their way up the Ohau stream to the waterfall pool around mid April.
-They enjoy the next six months or so hanging out in the waterfall and stream with their mothers occasionally making their way up stream with food for them.
-Once winter ends and the pups have grown more confident they make their way to the sea to learn to survive on their own.
+They enjoy the next six months or so hanging out in the waterfall and stream with their mothers, occasionally making their way up stream with food for them.
+Once winter ends and the pups have grown more confident, they make their way to the sea to learn to survive on their own.

 Arriving in Marlborough